TheAnonymousCrusher/yt-nerddl/README.md

 ## Windows

->‼️ Interactive quality selector (-q) is currently supported on Windows
+>‼️ Interactive quality selector (-q) is currently not supported on Windows

 - Make sure you have Python 3.11+ and FFmpeg installed.
 - Clone/download the repo: